knottem/WeatherApi/README.md

 - [X] Add basic error handling
 - [X] Compare the results from the different APIs and return a merged result
 - [X] Use custom properties with h2 for tests
+- [X] Add GitHub actions for testing.

 ## TODO

-- [ ] Add GitHub actions for testing.
 - [ ] Add documentation to every class and method
 - [ ] Add more tests.
 - [ ] Change my basic caching to use spring boot caching (https://spring.io/guides/gs/caching/)
 - [ ] Add more weather APIs(Danish - DMI, Finnish - FMI)
-- [ ] Make use of more from each API instead of just the temperature
 - [ ] Add more endpoints
 - [ ] Clean up the code, make it more readable and remove unused code.